-It would not be a violation of Colorado Constitution Article XXIX for the Director and Deputy their place, to accept payment for travel, accommodations, conference fees and other expenses related to this request.
-The Commission cautions public official and employees that this opinion is based on the specific facts presented herein, and that different facts could produce a different result.
+It would not be a violation of Colorado Constitution Article XXIX for the Director of payment for travel, accommodations, conference fees and other expenses related to this request.

+Enforcement of the Colorado Department of Revenue, or another designee in his place, to accept facts presented herein, and that different facts could produce a different result.
 The IEC therefore encourages individuals with particular questions to request more fact specific advice through requests for advisory opinions and letter rulings related to their individual circumstances.